 While this recipe is nothing like Julia Child’s original, it is a delicious topping.
 Try spreading it on sweet potato toast, grilled chicken, or tossing with gluten-free pasta.
 My absolute favorite is mixing a spoonful with a ground meat and veggie skillet meal.
 The possibilities are endless!

-Only 4 ingredients to make low-FODMAP Zucchini Olive Tapenade:
+Only 4 ingredients for low-FODMAP Zucchini Olive Tapenade:

 - Green olives

 - If you are looking for green olives without citric or lactic acid, I highly recommend this brand of olives or you also purchase these olives from Thrive Market.
 Both of these options are just olives and salt!

 - Feel free to either grate the zucchini with a box grater or a food processor.
 Either method works well.